edalzell/statamic-charge/README.md

 ## SETTINGS ##

-* Go to `cp/addons/charge/settings` and fill in the required fields. `Collection` is for if you are using Workshop.
+* Go to `cp/addons/charge/settings` and fill in the required fields. `Collections` is for if you are using Workshop.
 * in `charge.yaml`
     * `charge_formset` - which formset you'll be using for the Form submission
-    * `charge_collection` - which collection you'll be using for the Workshop submission
+    * `charge_collections` - which collection(s) you'll be using for the Workshop submission
     * `currency` - default currency for payments
     * `offer_memberships` - if you offer membership (on user registration), set this to `true`
 * in your `.env` file, which MUST NOT be checked in: